-In a direct comparison with the other countries surveyed, Germany is the last to be ranked here - in the US, 67 percent of the gender pay gap can be explained, in the UK still still 64 percent.
-The unexplained factors include, for example, differences in the salary negotiation strategy between men and women or a different treatment by the employer - either unintentionally or not.
+In a direct comparison with the other countries surveyed, Germany occupies the last place here - in the US 67 percent of the gender pay gap can be explained, in the UK at least 64 percent.
+The unexplained factors include, for example, differences in the salary negotiation strategy of men and women, or differences in treatment by the employer, either unintentionally or not.

 Salary gap through different types of employment

-With approximately 28 percent, a significant factor in the salary gap in Germany is the already mentioned different types of employment and sectors, for which men or women typically "choose" and their earning potential varies widely.
-This factor is also found in all other countries studied.
-As scientific studies show, social pressure and gender norms also contribute to the development of the careers of men and women.
+With around 28 percent, a significant factor of the salary gap in Germany lies in the different types of employment and sectors already mentioned, for which men and women "typically" decide and whose earnings potential varies greatly.
+This factor is also found in all the other countries examined.
+As scientific studies show, social pressures and gender norms also contribute to the development of men's and women's careers.

 Women are sometimes more likely to meet the classic roles and look after the children or dependent relatives.
 In this way, they accept, for example, lower paid jobs or part-time jobs.
 These gender-specific differences have an influence on the education and professional experience and make up 22 percent of the explicable gender pay gap.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).